-I was so excited to go back this year to compete in the elite race.
+I first raced at Blenheim Triathlon as part of a relay team in 2009; I was so excited to go back this year to compete in the elite race. |

 Chris and I were joined by royalty (aka Suzie Richards, recent winner of the World Duathlon Championships and Slateman) on the Saturday night and we chatted so much (and laughed so much!) that by the time she stopped talking I was completely exhausted and trundled up to bed close to midnight for all of 5 hours sleep before we left for Blenheim Palace in the morning.